Home

 • Include a flash light and night light for darkened rooms.
 This is especially helpful if your stateroom is an inside cabin.

 • Choose brightly colored suitcases as these are easier to find among the thousands of other suitcases at the airport and pier.
+Or tie a brightly-colored scarf to your luggage handle.

 • Keep a supply of one dollar bills handy for tipping at the airport and pier.
+This cruise packing tip will make your life a lot easier.

 Cheap Travel Abroad